mengiefen/personal-portfolio/README.md

 **Demonstrate the concept of github flows**

-**The the front page has two sections: the header-section and the heading section** **Flexbox is used to arrange elements in both section**
+**The the front page has two sections: the header-section and the heading section**

+**Flexbox is used to arrange elements in both section**

-**In the work section to showcase the projects completed are done for mobile website using Flexbox and CSS Grid**
+**The work section part of the projects completed.
+This has been done for mobile website using Flexbox and CSS Grid.**

+**The about-section is done using unorder list elements to showcase the major skills for the personal portfolio website.**

 ## Authors